Angel1612/fylux.github.io/_posts/2017-08-16-Compiler_Optimization_Energy_Efficiency.md

 <br/>
 ## Decoupled Access-Execution
-Decoupled Access-Execution (<a href="http://dl.acm.org/citation.cfm?id=801719">DAE</a>) is a compiler optimization technique which aims to reorder the instructions of the code to group memory loading instructions to create long memory-bound and compute-bound phases.
+Decoupled Access-Execution (<a href="http://dl.acm.org/citation.cfm?id=801719">DAE</a>) is a hardware architecture proposed by <a href="http://dl.acm.org/citation.cfm?id=801719">J.E.
+Smith</a> in 1982.
+The main feature of this architecture is a high degree of decoupling between operand access and execution.
+However, the idea of DAE can be oriented to a software approach.
+We can use it as a compiler optimization technique to reorder the instructions of the code to group memory loading instructions to create long memory-bound and compute-bound phases.
 This way DVFS can be applied effectively.

 Let's consider an example.
 Very often we access an element of an array and then we perform some operations with it.